 Their new world tour ditched the conceptual set designs and special effects in favor of a stripped-down back-to-basics set-up with Marshall stacks flanking the drum riser.
 It might have been necessary as a reaction to the massive 1980s stage productions, but it had the inevitable effect of signaling that Maiden weren’t all that big anymore.

-After completing a European tour in late 1990, the leg being just two months long, the band headed for America.
+After completing a European tour in late 1990 the band headed for America.
 The hope might have been that the more aggressive sound and stripped-down production would resonate with a continent that was in the grip of thrash and about to get into grunge.
-Here’s a bootleg video of the performance in Philadelphia on January 29:
+Here’s a bootleg video of the performance in Philadelphia on 29 January 1991:

-Anyway, you can go track by track from here:
+You can also go track by track from here:

 PUBLIC ENEMA NUMBER ONE